Structured insight: each level builds skills for understanding, repair, and connection.

 What it teaches:

-ND traits are often signal detection strengths with design needs (sensory load, pacing, clarity).
+Neurodivergent traits are not flaws—they are different rhythms of emotional life, often showing up as signal detection strengths with design needs (sensory load, pacing, clarity).
 Systems misread them as “problems,” then waste the signal.
-This framework centers ND-safe norms so pattern-spotting and integrity can flourish.
+This framework centers ND-safe norms so pattern-spotting, creativity, and integrity can flourish.

 Why it matters: